APA Style, 7th Edition

 Book an appointment with a writing specialist.

-Drop-in support at the library (second floor North Campus) between 10 and 2 Monday - Friday/Saturday 10 - 12 and 1-3
+Drop-in support at the library (second floor North Campus) between 10 and 2 on Monday - Friday and Saturday at 10 - 12 and 1-3.

 APA Help